TensorBFS/TensorInference.jl/paper/paper.md

-However, performing probabilistic inference on many real-world problems remains intractable due to the intrinsic complexity of performing combinatorial optimization tasks in high dimensional spaces.
+However, performing probabilistic inference on many real-world problems remains intractable due to the intrinsic complexity of performing combinatorial optimization tasks (JG: why combinatorial optimization?) in high dimensional spaces.
 To tackle these challenge, more efficient and scalable inference algorithms are needed.

 We present `TensorInference.jl`, a Julia [@bezanson2012julia;